International Year of Light and Light-Based Technologies

 obtain the largest extension size (52 mm) usable with this lens

-(corresponding to the dubious case of photograhing of a backlit object
+(corresponding to the dubious case of photograhing a backlit object

 nearly touching the front of a lens focused at infinity).

-To reproduce old-school 35 mm film slides on a DX sensor,
+To copy old-school 35 mm film slides on a DX sensor,

-which would best be achieved with an extension ring of 6.7 mm
+which would be achieved using an extension ring of 6.7, mm

-With the smallest commercially available extension ring (12 mm)
+Using the thinnest commercially available extension ring (12 mm)

-a reproduction ratio of 1.5 is obtained in the middle of the lens own focusing range
+a reproduction ratio of 1.5 is obtained in the middle of the lens focusing range

 (it's 1.7 at full macro).